Boeing Engineer Filed Ethics Complaint Over Scrapped 737 Max Safety System: Report

-According to an internal complaint submitted by a Boeing engineer after this year’s 737 Max crashes, the company declined to put a proposed safety system in the plane in an effort to keep costs low—a decision that may have contributed to the crashes in India and Ethiopia that collectively killed 346 people.
+According to an internal complaint submitted by a Boeing engineer after this year’s 737 Max crashes, the company declined to put a proposed safety system in the plane in an effort to keep costs low—a decision that may have contributed to the crashes in Indonesia and Ethiopia that collectively killed 346 people.

 The New York Times reports that Boeing provided the ethics complaint to the Department of Justice as a part of a criminal investigation into the development of the aircraft model.
 According to the newspaper, the complaint was filed by Curtis Ewbank, a senior engineer who helped build the cockpit system on the 737 Max, after the crashes.